dreamineering/dreamineering/README.md

 Engineer systems that provide meaning to being human in the feedback loop.

-## Core Principles

-All code can be copied or forked, but you cannot fork culture nor the land and buildings that form a culture's roots.

-1. **Engineer-to-Entrepreneur**: Bridging the gap between technical expertise and business acumen.
-2. **AI-Driven Marketing**: Leveraging AI for targeted, customized marketing campaigns.
-3. **Crypto-Powered Incentives**: Using blockchain and cryptocurrencies to align stakeholder interests.
-4. **Community-Centric Approach**: Building loyal customer bases that evolve into active salesforces.

 ## Business Engineering

-Innovate at the edges to deliver the most by using the least.
+[Innovate at the edges](https://mm.dreamineering.com/docs/business/startups/) to deliver the most by using the least.

 - Leverage potential of AI Agents
 - Capture proprietary data